lomodoc/homepage/content/docs/Installation/lomorage-service/installation-win.md

 </p>
 </div>

-### 5. Config data folder
+## 5. Config data folder
-You will see below picture while you start the lomoagent, **You need to config the "Data directory" before using it**，"Data directory" is used to save the photos and videos uploading from your phone.
+You will see below picture while you start "Lomorage Photo Assistant", **You need to config the "Data directory" before using it**，"Data directory" is used to save the photos and videos uploading from your phone.

 <div align="center">
 <p class="screenshoot">